nanda9121/Tourism-website/README.md

-Creating anstatic website using HTML & CSS.
+Creating a Static website using HTML & CSS.